RE:CZ

 Time Scale t

-The time scale t is discrete, representing each moment in the market.
+Time scale t is discrete, representing each moment in the market.
 It can be minutes, hours, days, etc. Typically, it refers to each K-line.
 Many time series will be discussed next, and their independent variable is t.

 Benchmark Account